• Skip to primary navigation

 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, view our disclosure policy for details.

+The short answer is yes, kind of.
 There are a surprising number of benefits of Spearmint Tea for PCOS.
-I've covered a lot of different type of teas on this site and Spearmint Tea comes in as one of the best teas for PCOS.
+I've covered a lot of different types of teas on this site and Spearmint Tea comes in as one of the best teas for PCOS.
 If you're already very familiar with PCOS then jump down to the section, because I'm going to cover what it is first.

 Polycystic Ovarian Syndrome is an endocrine disorder, meaning the hormone system does not work correctly in women who experience this syndrome.